TKHITMAN007/TKHITMAN007/README.md

 - 👋 Hi, I’m @TKHITMAN007
-- 👀 I’m interested in WEB DEVELOPMENT
+- 👀 I’m interested in AI/ML
-- 🌱 I’m currently doing my bachelor's in CSE-AI at VIT AP
+- 🌱 I’m currently doing my masters's in Computer Science at University of Southern California
 - 📫 How to reach me
 EMAIL: tanayakrishna.jupalli@gmail.com